Alaska Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Alaska, the defendant may file a written answer within 20 days to avoid default.
+In Alaska, the defendant must file a written answer within 20 days to avoid default.

 Are attorneys allowed in small claims court in Alaska?